North Ingria: History

 A new offensive in accordance with Yudenich was started on 21/22 October, with the goal of capturing the village of Toksova, which was the most populous and important centre of North Ingria.
 The first battle was with Red Finns at the Gruzino railway station which was used to transport Bolshevik forces.
 However an armoured train and workers from the Shlisselburg powder factory, led by I.P.
 Zhuk arrived to the battle.
-The Ingrian forces were victorious however were unable to continue their advancements.
+The Ingrian forces were victorious but unable to continue their advancements.

 Ingrian forces were unable to continue fighting the Red Army, as they were equipped with artillery and armoured trains, which the Ingrians did not have, as the Finns once again refused to supply the Ingrian forces except for the donation of topographic maps of the region.
 The Ingrians lost control over the Gruzino railway station, and were forced to retreat back to Kirjasalo.

 The Flag of the Republic of Kirjasalo (North Ingria) being lowered and saluted on 6 December 1920.

-After the Treaty of Tartu, the entirety of Ingria was affirmed to be in the control of Bolshevik Russia, a mourning party was hosted on 5 December 1920, during the farewell party Erik Heinrichs held a speech, after which Nouse, Inkeri, the anthem of Kirjasalo, and Porilaisten Marssi were sung.
+After the Treaty of Tartu, the entirety of Ingria was affirmed to be in the control of Bolshevik Russia, a mourning party was hosted on 5 December 1920.
+During the farewell party Erik Heinrichs held a speech, after which Nouse, Inkeri, the anthem of Kirjasalo, and Porilaisten Marssi were sung.
 The State Flag was saluted and lowered on 6 December 1920, and on the same day the village of Kirjasalo left for Finland.